- Retina Research Foundation

 The purpose of this project is to test the hypothesis that the spiny mouse possesses the capacity to regenerate retinal neurons in response to damage, and to take the first steps in determining the underlying biological mechanism.
 This study may identify promising avenues for promoting regeneration in human patients with retinal degenerative diseases.

-Plans for 2024
+Plans for 2025

 Specific Aims:

-retinal damage at 6-10 post injury in Acomys and Mus using scRNA-Seq analysis; Aim 2, we will establish electrophysiologic (ERG) assays of visual function
+Aim 1, to characterize the cellular and transcriptomic response to acute retinal damage at 6-10 post injury in Acomys and Mus using scRNA-Seq analysis; Aim 2, to establish electrophysiologic (ERG) assays of visual function in Acomys to track retinal damage and regeneration.

 Progress in 2023